Lanxin-MRDVS/Application-Algorithms/3D-Visual-Obstacle-Avoidance-Deployment-Instructions.md

 </p>

-> **Note:** For S10 Series, the minimum amplitude in filter settings does not need to be configured unless testing high-reflectivity objects.

 For S10 Pro cameras using Obstacle Avoidance 2.0, repeat the steps above.
-However, it is recommended to set the first exposure to 650 and the second exposure to 200, as shown in Figure 5.
+However, it is recommended to set the first exposure to 650 and the second exposure to 200, and the minimum amplitude in the filter settings between 10 and 20.

 <p align="center">
 <img width="20%" height="20%" alt="PixPin_2026-05-29_09-44-26" src="https://github.com/user-attachments/assets/5b3cb57a-e216-4abc-89fc-228b98459fec" />